Henry Thomas Gallagher: Founding Urney

-In 1906 he married Eileen Cullen, a cousin of John Redmond, and the couple went to live at Dunwiley House, Stranorlar, County Donegal.
-They had three children, Edward, who became a surgeon in England, Helen, who went on to become a children's author, and Redmond, who was a businessman and motor-racing enthusiast.

 Later life and death

 Gallagher retired as managing director of Urney Chocolates in 1950, but continued to serve as chairman until 1958.
 Based on his success, the family maintained a staff of seven at farm and seven in the gardens of Urney house.
 He would often be seen by the factory workers.
 On his farm he bred cattle as well as hunting and show ponies for his grandchildren.
 In the 1960s he had started breeding racehorses, with John Oxx training his yearlings.
 In 1962, his horse Aithne won three races.
 The Gallaghers were disappointed when their son Redmond sold the Gallagher stake in Urney Chocolates in 1963, seeing the company taken over by foreign owners.
 They remained in Urney House, beside the factory, as it slowly encroached on their gardens from the mid 1960s.
 Gallagher encouraged his grounds staff to insult and defy Thomas Headon, Urney Chocolate's new chief executive, with a series of tit-for-tat encounters.
-Gallagher died in Urney House on 15 March 1975, and was buried at St Maelruan's churchyard, Tallaght.
+Gallagher died at Urney House on 15 March 1975, and was buried at St Maelruan's churchyard, Tallaght.